databrickslabs/cicd-templates/README.md

 Important thing about referencing is that you can also reference arbitrary local files.
 This is very handy for `python_file` section.
 In the example above, the entrypoint file and the job configuration will be added to the job definition and uploaded to `dbfs` automatically.
 No explicit file upload is needed.

+# FAQ

+##
+*Q*: I'm using [poetry](https://python-poetry.org/) for package management.
+Is it possible to use poetry together with this template?

+*A*:
+    Yes, it's also possible, but the library management during cluster execution should be performed via `libraries` section of job description.
+    You also might need to disable the automatic rebuild for `dbx deploy` and `dbx execute` via `--no-rebuild` option.
+Finally, the built package should be in wheel format and located in `/dist/` directory.

+##
+*Q*: How can I add my Databricks Notebook to the `deployment.json`, so I can create a job out of it?

+*A*:
+    Please follow [this](https://docs.databricks.com/dev-tools/api/latest/jobs.html#notebooktask) documentation section and add a notebook task definition into the deployment file.

+##
+*Q*: Is it possible to use `dbx` for non-Python based projects, for example Scala-based projects?

+*A*:
+    Yes, it's possible, but the interactive mode `dbx execute` is not yet supported.
+However, you can just take the `dbx` wheel to your Scala-based project and reference your jar files in the deployment file, so the `dbx deploy` and `dbx launch` commands be available for you.

+##
+*Q*: I have a lot of interdependent jobs, and using solely JSON seems like a giant code duplication.
+What could solve this problem?

+*A*:
+    You can implement any configuration logic and simply write the output into a custom `deployment.json` file and then pass it via `--deployment-file` option.
+    As an example, you can generate your configuration using Python script, or [Jsonnet](https://jsonnet.org/).

+## Legal Information
+This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
+Support, questions, and feature requests can be communicated through the Issues page of this repo.
+Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

+## Feedback
+Issues with the application?
+Found a bug?
+Have a great idea for an addition?
+Feel free to file an issue.

+## Contributing
+Have a great idea that you want to add?
+Fork the repo and submit a PR!

 ## Kudos
 Project based on the [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science).